7thLucas/full-app-6a228-abdd0-4590/_doc/product-overview.md

 ## What it is
-**Hangul Roads** is a playable, browser-based **Korean language-learning game** presented as a premium **HD-2D side-view JRPG**.
-It wraps Duolingo-style daily-habit learning inside a cinematic 2.5D diorama adventure: pixel-art characters in layered worlds with dramatic lighting and atmospheric particles, where **every interaction teaches Korean** — Hangul letters, greetings, vocabulary, and grammar — through quests, NPC dialogue, and learning-driven turn-based battles.
+**Hangul Roads** is a playable, browser-based **Korean language-learning game** presented as a premium **HD-2D pixel JRPG**.
+It wraps Duolingo-style daily-habit learning inside a cinematic **2.5D diorama adventure**: chibi pixel-art characters explore staged worlds with real depth, dramatic lighting, and atmospheric particles, where **every interaction teaches Korean** — Hangul letters, greetings, vocabulary, and grammar — through quests, NPC dialogue, and learning-driven turn-based battles.
 It is an **original** game (genre homage, not a clone): no copyrighted characters, names, logos, story, music, maps, or UI assets are used.